josephmanghan/gem-factory/README.md

 3. Copy your processed `{gem-name}.agent.md` content from the `deploy/` directory and paste it into the **System instructions** pane (or use the raw YAML from `internal/agent/{gem-name}.agent.yaml` if you haven't run deployment yet)
 4. Click the **+** button next to **Knowledge**
-5. Add up to 10 knowledge files from Google Drive (this is important—adding from Drive enables automatic updates)
+5. Add up to 10 knowledge files from Google Drive (this is important — adding from Drive enables automatic updates)

 ### Step 3: Share

 Click **Share** and distribute your Gem.
 All users will automatically receive updates to any Google Drive-connected knowledge files without needing new links or redistributions.

-## Key Advantages of This Approach

-- **Automatic Updates**: Knowledge files connected from Google Drive sync automatically.
-Update once, all users get the new version for free.
-- **Minimal Configuration Changes**: The architecture is designed to require minimal iteration on system instructions.
-Most improvements happen through knowledge file updates.
-- **Performance-Conscious**: While Gemini's reasoning capacity is very high and this architecture allows for considerable complexity, bear in mind that adding more initialization data will impact performance, and past a certain point, will likely impact reliability as well.